BlinkDL/RWKV-LM/README.md

 Removing the maxK limitation will also make it easy to clean the state of a KV-V channel, by using a huge K.

-## Explaining the code for RWKV v2+ GPT mode
+## Explaining the code for RWKV-3 GPT mode

-Note: this is for the latest v2+ model.
+Note: this is for the latest RWKV-3 model.

 ### The GPT mode - overview

-The building blocks of RWKV-2 GPT mode are similar to that of a usual preLN GPT.
+The building blocks of RWKV-3 GPT mode are similar to that of a usual preLN GPT.

 The only difference is an extra LN after embedding.
 Note you can absorb this LN into the embedding after finishing the training.
 ```python